ahcombs/bayesactR/README.md

 particular, all development and testing of this package has so far been done on MacOS (11.2.3).
-If you try this, please expect and be patient with some inevitable bumps in the road, particularly if you are not a Mac user\!
-Please get in touch with me (ahc26atduke.edu) if you encounter any bugs or confusions or have thoughts about how this might be made a more useful tool–any feedback is very helpful\!
+If you try this, please expect and be patient with some inevitable bumps in the road, particularly if you are not a Mac user!
+Please get in touch with me (ahc26atduke.edu) if you encounter any bugs or confusions or have thoughts about how this might be made a more useful tool–any feedback is very helpful!

 The current version of bayesactR is designed to work with BayesACT C 2.3.8, last modified on June 19, 2021.